nekitdev/gd.py/docs/events.rst

 Example Explanation
 -------------------
-The last two lines of an example are necessary.
+The last two lines of an example are important.
 Here is the explanation on what they are doing.

 ``gd.events.add_client(client)`` appends a ``client`` to a scanner, which calls the ``on_event`` method.